 ...when your scalp is chronically itchy (atopic dermatitis) it may start shedding flakes that end up in your hair and on your clothing (dandruff).

 What treatments work for atopic dermatitis?

 Treatment of atopic dermatitis starts with creams, salves, and lotions that are gentle on your skin and help it heal.
+A dermatologist may also recommend bleach baths, biologics, or phototherapy with ultraviolet light to help manage atopic dermatitis symptoms.
 Many include anti-inflammatory agents, which help reduce swelling and redness, and moisturizing ingredients, which help your skin to replenish itself.
 For example: